 Baobab Oil — Adansonia digitata.
-Rich emollient helps maintain skin elasticity and restore moisture to dry, sun-stressed skin.
+Rich emollient helps maintain skin elasticity and restore moisture to dehydrated, sun-stressed skin and dry hair.
 Its high vitamin D content makes it ideal for after sun use.
 Also rich in antioxidants—particularly vitamin C—and essential fatty acids, very nourishing to the skin.

 Bay Lauryl Oil — Laurus nobilis.
 Essential oil obtained from the leaves of the bay laurel tree, indigenous to the Mediterranean.
 Often used as a spice or fragrance, it also acts as a scalp clarifier and tonic.

 — Pimenta racemosa, Pimenta acris.
 Essential oil native to the West Indies.
 A tonic for skin and scalp, widely used in men's colognes and aftershaves for its fresh, spicy scent.
 (See also Pimenta Leaf Oil